ghostkcleung/tft_framework/md/hardware.md

 ESP32 with ST7796s is recommended.

 ## Initialize with 3.5 inch ILI9486 16 bit  parallel
 This screen module is designed for Arduino Mega 2560 and Due.
-The pin is fit already.
-We just need to combine the screen module and MCU module.
+The pins is fit already.
+We just need to combine the screen and MCU module together.

 ```cpp
 #include <ILI9486_Parallel_16Bit.h>